jdorn/json-editor/CONTRIBUTING.md

 --------------------------
 One of the major goals of JSON Editor is to be easy to modify and hack.

-If you fix a bug or add a cool feature, plase submit a pull request!
+If you fix a bug or add a cool feature, please submit a pull request!

 ### Code Style